Geotechnical and geophysical investigations

 |Piezo Cone Penetrometer Test (PCPT)||Determines soil strength and helps to delineate soil stratigraphy.||Takes place at same time as coring ops.||As above.|

-Note: The above information is preliminary as of July 2018.
+Note: The above information was preliminary as of July 2018.

-The investigations will be carried out in Commonwealth waters approximately 6 km to 11 km offshore during 2019 (Figure 3).
+The investigations were carried out in Commonwealth waters approximately 6 km to 11 km offshore (Figure 3).